Sumba: Threats and preservation

-Most of the original forest has been cleared for the planting of maize, cassava, and other crops so only small isolated patches remain.
-Furthermore, this clearance is ongoing due to the growing population of the island and this represents a threat to the birds.
+Most of the original forest has been cleared for the planting of maize, cassava, and other crops and only small isolated patches of forest remain.
+Forest clearance is still ongoing due to the growing population of the island and this represents a threat to the birds.

 In 1998 two national parks were designated on the island for the protection of endangered species: the Laiwangi Wanggameti National Park and Manupeu Tanah Daru National Park.

 Administration

-Sumba is part of the East Nusa Tenggara province.
+Sumba is part of the East Nusa Tenggara Province, and there is no single administrative body at the island level.
 The island and the very small offshore islands administered with it are split into four regencies (local government regions), following re-organisation on 2 January 2007 when two new regencies were created from parts of West Sumba Regency.
-The four regencies are Sumba Barat (West Sumba), Sumba Barat Daya (Southwest Sumba), Sumba Tengah (Central Sumba) and Sumba Timur (East Sumba).
-The island had 686,113 inhabitants at the 2010 Census, which accounted for 14.6% of the provincial population in 2020.
-The figures for the regencies in 2010, 2020 and mid-2021 are given below.
+The four regencies are Sumba Barat (West Sumba), Sumba Barat Daya (Southwest Sumba), Sumba Tengah (Central Sumba) and Sumba Timur (East Sumba), which together accounted for 14.7% of the provincial population in 2023.
+The regencies are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
 The provincial capital is not on Sumba Island, but in Kupang on West Timor.

 Culture

-Sumba has a highly stratified society based on castes.
-This is especially true of East Sumba, whereas West Sumba is more ethnically and linguistically diverse.